SampsonCrowley/api_view_versions/README.md

 ### Controller

 You don't need to do anything special in your controller, but if you find that you want to perform some tasks for a specific version you can use `request_version` and `version_context.resource.latest_version`.
-This may be updated in the [near future](https://github.com/bwillis/versioncake/issues/1).
 ```ruby
 def index
   # shared code for all versions